-Suffice to say, Weebly website builder is a top choice for the budget conscious and for beginners who need a simple solution.
+Suffice it to say, Weebly builder is a top choice for the budget conscious and for beginners who need a simple solution.

 Next, let’s dive into its pros and cons so you can decide if Weebly’s pros give you what you need and that its cons aren’t going to be deal-breakers.